-On one of the nights we will get to watch some traditional dancing and have a "braai" (barbecue) at our lodge swimming pool.
-On our last night in Victoria Falls town we eat out at one of the local restaurants (own expense).
-Occasionally we cross from Zimbabwe into Zambia and camp on the banks of the Zambezi River.
+Sometimes we cross into Zambia and camp on the banks of the Zambezi River for a night.
+On one of the nights we have a "braai" (barbecue) at our lodge swimming pool.
+On our last night in Victoria Falls town, we eat out at one of the local restaurants (own expense).

 Today we cross the Victoria Falls Bridge, the original railway bridge into Zambia, stopping to take one last look at the spectacular Victoria Falls.

 We then travel through southern Zambia heading north to our next overnight camp located in the Lower Zambezi Valley at Kafue.
-In the afternoon there is time to relax and enjoy the lodge pool, resting before our exciting canoe adventure on the Zambezi River.
+We spend the afternoon relaxing and preparing for our Zambesi canoe adventure before enjoying a catered meal in the camp and falling asleep next to the mighty Zambezi River.

 This morning we set off for our canoe trip on the mighty Zambezi River, that flows down from central Africa through six countries, before emptying into the Indian Ocean in Mozambique.
 The Zambezi meanders through some of Africa's top wilderness areas providing water for innumerable wild animals, plants and people along its course.

-Next we drive to Lusaka, Zambia's capital and largest city, before continuing to our overnight camp.
-We travel along the Great East Road, the only highway between the Eastern Province and the rest of Zambia.
+Next, we drive to Lusaka, Zambia's capital and largest city, before continuing to our overnight camp.
+After pausing in Lusaka to stock up on supplies we travel along the Great East Road, the only highway between the Eastern Province and the rest of Zambia.
 Today we cover as much distance as possible on our journey to Lake Malawi.